paulknysh/shaper/README.md

 ## Demos

-* A voxel model that interpolates between lightning and star shapes (visualized in Mathematica):
+* A voxel model that reconstructs the volume between lightning and star shapes (visualized in Mathematica):

 <img src="http://i.imgur.com/arVf4Ct.png">